array81/tado-assist/README.md

 - **Home & Away Modes**: Get your home to "Away" or "Home" mode with ease.
 - **Open Window Detection**: Get alerts when a window is detected as open.
 - **Customizable Scan Interval**: Choose how frequently the system checks for updates.
+- **HA repair**: Support repair function in case of re-authentication.
 - **Data Logging & Debugging**: Includes logging support for easy debugging.

 ## 🖼 Screenshots